chicio/chicio.github.io/src/posts/2024-01-04-advent-of-typescript-2023-tic-tac-toe.md

       : CurrentTicTacToeGame;
 ```

-Below, you can find the full solution and the test cases we saw before to verify its correctness down below.
+Below, you can find the full solution and the test cases we saw before to verify its correctness.

 ```typescript
 // domain